Apple AirPods review: Great sound but limited utility

 Who is it best suited for?
 What are my other alternatives?

 Apple’s AirPods are a fascinating fusion of its ongoing love affair with design over just about everything else, which has both its appeal and its rather obvious drawbacks.
 They’re best suited if you’re already heavily within the Apple ecosystem given the quick pairing with iOS and macOS Sierra devices and you like the rather obvious design style.
 Maybe Apple can overcome the general social stigma associated with Bluetooth headsets in a short span of time, but right now you’re likely to feel rather conspicuous wearing them.
 Apple’s hype wants to suggest that they’re wireless, effortless and magical.
 They’re certainly wireless, but the lack of on-device controls beyond the double tap for either Siri or Play/Pause (but not both) means that they’re far from either effortless, and they’re only magical if you’ve never seen a set of Bluetooth headphones before, or wish to fool people that you’re a magician because you have two white tubes sticking out of your ears.
+Experience the ease, convenience, performance and just plain magic of AirPods.

 Order new Apple AirPods today! from Dick Smith Electronics